joaopizani/env.modular-hs-vim-ide/README.md

 **DONE**, completely DONE.
 Now, you have two choices, depending on whether you already had a ".vimrc" file in your home directory.
   * If you already have, don't worry: by typing `vim` your trusty, old configuration (~/.vimrc) will be used.
-As the file pointing to the Haskell IDE configs is in "_vimrc", you have to type `vim -u ~/_vimrc` to use it.
+Because the file pointing to the Haskell IDE configs is in "_vimrc", you will have to type `vim -u ~/_vimrc` to use then Haskell environment.

   * If you want to make the Haskell IDE config a _default_ and use your old Vim config only sometimes, OR if you _had no significant vim customization at all_, you can just do